 Cat Vomit Color Chart: What Different Colors Mean

 The color of your cat's vomit can provide important clues about what's happening.
-Here's your quick reference:
+Keep this chart handy, ideally somewhere you can find it at 2am.

 Yellow Vomit (Bile)